FarronF/limerick-council-meetings/meetings/2024/04/09-Monthly Meeting of Municipal District of Adare-Rathkeale/Draft Minutes - Meeting of Municipal District of Adare-Rathkeale - 11th March 2024.md

 Adare-Rathkeale MD is home to a number of practitioners and

-organisations who are supported through various grants schemes and--- 7
+organisations who are supported through various grants schemes and
+---
+7

 funding opportunities provided through Limerick City and County Council